Salary Slip Format

 - Amount In Words

-- The net payable amount written in words for clarity and to prevent any misunderstanding or errors in payment processing.
+- Write out the net payable amount in words for clarity and to prevent any misunderstanding or errors in payment processing.
 For example, if the net pay is ₹45,000, write 'Rupees Forty Five Thousand Only'.

 - Signatures

-- For printed payslips, an authorized person's signature (HR manager or employer) may be required.
+- For printed payslips, an authorised person's signature from the HR manager or the manager may be required.
 For digital payslips, signatures are typically not required as the document is system-generated and sent through official company channels.

 Frequently asked questions